vmstio/docs/content/infrastructure/sidekiq.md

 ...
 ```

-As configured this service fill will only process the push and the pull queues shown with the `-q` options, in the order listed.
+As configured, this service will only process the push and the pull queues shown with the `-q` options, in the order listed.
 It also has the maximum of open database connections of 25 set in `DB_POOL` with 25 threads set in the `-c` option.

 An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).